Sindercube/The-Theatre/readme.md

 # 📜 Credits 📜

-- Manic and Sanguine are made by [VisiVersa](https://modrinth.com/user/Visi) and [ElBones](https://www.planetminecraft.com/member/elbones/), for free, for your entertainment.
-If you are enjoying the modpack, go give them a big thank you in [The Insomniacs Discord Server](https://discord.gg/jsbRvexYqA).
+- The Nevermore datapacks are made by [VisiVersa](https://modrinth.com/user/Visi) and [ElBones](https://www.planetminecraft.com/member/elbones/), for free, for your entertainment.
+If you are enjoying the modpack, go give them a big thank you in [The Insomniacs Discord Server](https://discord.gg/jsbRvexYqA)!
-- The Theatre is made using [packwiz](https://packwiz.infra.link/), a really cool CLI for modpack development.
+- The Theatre is made using [packwiz](https://packwiz.infra.link/), a really cool CLI for modpack development!
-- Thank you to [Grandpa Scout](https://github.com/GrandpaScout) for making [GSServerNet](https://github.com/GrandpaScout/GSServerNet), which made coding Clothier infinitely easier.
+- Thank you to [Grandpa Scout](https://github.com/GrandpaScout) for making [GSServerNet](https://github.com/GrandpaScout/GSServerNet), which made coding Clothier infinitely easier!
-- A big thank you to [Heapons](https://github.com/Heapons) for helping me with the custom datapack features of the pack.
+- A big thank you to [Heapons](https://github.com/Heapons) for helping me with the custom datapack features of the pack!